 - A secured loan uses collateral (usually the value of your home) to secure against the value of the loan

-- You don’t need collateral for unsecured loans, but the interest rates can be higher as there is more risk for the lender
+- You don’t need collateral for unsecured loans, but interest rates can be higher as there’s more risk for the lender

 - Examples of secured loans include mortgages and peer-to-peer loans